 These peanut butter cup cookies taste just like a Reese’s or Buckeye has made it’s way into the center of our rich, fudgy double chocolate cookies!

 I call these “peanut butter cup cookies” not because there actually is a peanut butter cup inside, but because the sweet peanut butter center tastes just like the inside of a Reese’s peanut butter cup!
-We are using our favorite, fudgy, bakery style double chocolate cookie recipe (ADD LINK) as a base and glammed them up with our peanut butter cup filling topped them with a peanut butter white chocolate drizzle and crushed peanuts.
+We are using our favorite, fudgy, bakery style double chocolate cookie recipe as a base and glammed them up with our peanut butter cup filling topped them with a peanut butter white chocolate drizzle and crushed peanuts.

 How to stuff these Peanut Butter Cup Cookies

 The peanut butter cup filling for these cookies could not be any easier to make!
 Simply melt your butter, mix it with your peanut butter until smooth, and then add in your salt and vanilla.
 Then slowly add your powdered sugar a ½ cup at a time.
 You may not need all of your powdered sugar, which is why we add a little bit at a time.
 Your peanut butter filling should be thick like the consistency of fudge or cookie dough.

 - Too dry: Add a teaspoon of water and mix until you get the consistency you want.